We have a new way of selling houses and condominiums. And we do it for only 1% of the sale price.

 Home Buyer Awakening

 Even though a multitude of home buyers are no longer using a multiple listing service (MLS) member to help them search for a home (MLS homes are priced too high), many still go on to actually find and buy a for sale by owner (FSBO) dwelling.
 But why is this happening?
 Could it be said that an increasing number of home buyers finally understand that the multiple listing service seller has added a big commission to the list price of their home?
 The answer, of course, is yes.
 And they won't tolerate it any longer.

 A Written Listing Agreement Is Not Required

 Now, since I don't require a written listing agreement, my peers within the real estate industry would tell me that this is a foolish proposition.
 They would tell me that most of you will not pay a commission unless contractually obligated to do so.
 Well, having already done much experimenting with my 1% model, I'm happy to report that this is not true.
 Most of you, in fact, after taking into consideration that you could be paying as much as 6% or more to sell your home, have been more than willing to pay a 1% commission.

-So, whether you're selling or buying within the State of Michigan, I'm here to assist you.
-If you're selling, you will first need to take my for sale by owner class (FSBO).
-But if you're a buyer in search of a home, you will first need to take my home buyer class.
-In either scenario, the upfront cost of $50 per person will save you a lot of time and money.
-That said, I'm now looking forward to hearing from you!
+So, whether you're selling or buying a home within the State of Michigan, I'm here to assist you.
+But you will first need to take either my $50 For sale by owner class, or my $50 home buyer class.
+In short, my upfront cost of $50 per person will save you a lot of time and money.

 WebsiteBuilder Copyright © Paquette Realty: All Rights Reserved: 2003 -- 2021 WebsiteBuilder